truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CloudSyncTasks/AddStorjCloudSyncTask.md

 2. Click **Signup for account** to create your Stor-TrueNAS account.
 This opens the Storj new account screen for TrueNAS.

    {{< hint warning >}}
-   You must use this link to create your Storj account for it to work with TrueNAS SCALE!
+   You must use this link to create your Storj account to take advantage of the benefits of the Storj-TrueNAS pricing!
    {{< /hint >}}

    After setting up your Storj-TrueNAS account, [create your Storj bucket](#adding-the-storj-truenas-bucket) and create the [Storj S3 access](#setting-up-s3-access-to-the-bucket) for the new bucket.